RebelToolbox/RebelDocumentation/tutorials/best_practices/scene_organization.rst

 How to build relationships effectively
 --------------------------------------

-When Godot users begin crafting their own scenes, they often run into the following problem:
+When Rebel users begin crafting their own scenes, they often run into the following problem:

 They create their first scene and fill it with content only to eventually end